 I’ll let you in on a little secret…

-Yes, it includes me and Pennsylvania Dutch Shoofly Pie is one of them.
+I’ve acquired a taste for Pennsylvania Dutch Shoofly Pie.
 Hard to escape it when both your Dad and your husband hail from the same part of the state!

 And today, someone special is getting a Pennsylvania Dutch Shoofly Pie for his birthday!